Shop by Category

 Ancient Nutrition is driven by our mission to bring history’s most powerful superfoods to the world with a steadfast commitment to restoring our farmlands and healing our planet through regenerative farming.

-Home/Blog/Warm Pumpkin Chia Seed Pudding with Bone Broth Protein
+Pumpkin High-Protein Chia Seed Pudding

 As the weather cools down, many of us tend to ditch the cold smoothies in favor of warm, cozy breakfasts instead.
 If you’re looking for a healthy alternative to oatmeal or something like pancakes, this chia seed pudding recipe may be just what you want.